 The Department of Health & Human Services is responsible for implementing the Non-Emergency Patient Transport Act 2003 and Non-Emergency Patient Transport Regulations 2016.

-Any enquiries about the Regulations can be made via email to email@example.com or telephone to 9096 9990.
+Submissions may be made can be made via email to firstname.lastname@example.org.

 Clinical practice protocols

 The 2016 non-emergency patient transport: Clinical practice protocols are for use by licensed providers of non-emergency patient transport for the triage and care of patients during transport and when providing first aid services at public events.